Jonathan Goldstein (businessman): Personal life and affiliations

-Goldstein was elected chair of the Jewish Leadership Council, in May 2017, for which he has been a vocal spokesman, and a critic of Labour leader Jeremy Corbyn, in media and while addressing a rally outside of Parliament, in March 2018.
+Goldstein was elected chair of the Jewish Leadership Council in May 2017, for which he has been a vocal spokesman, and a critic of Labour leader Jeremy Corbyn, in media and while addressing a rally outside of Parliament, in March 2018.

 He chairs the Trust of the Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
 He is also a trustee of The Gerald & Gail Ronson Family Foundation.

-He resides in North West London, he is also co-president of Camp Simcha, a non-profit children's mental health support organisation.
+Goldstein is married with four children.
+He resides in North West London, he is also co-president of Camp Simcha, a non-profit organization that provides practical and emotional support to Jewish families where there is serious childhood illness.
+Goldstein was chair of the Jewish Leadership Council from 2017 to 2021.
+He is also a former vice chairman of Jewish Care, and oversaw development on King Solomon High School and Ilford Jewish Primary School.
 His maternal grandfather was a founder of Ilford United Synagogue.